 Louisiana is an unprofitable place for insurance companies to write policies

-• In both Homeowners and Auto insurance (especially in Commercial Auto) insurance companies are losing money.
+- In both Homeowners and Auto insurance (especially in Commercial Auto) insurance companies are losing money because of higher claims costs compared to other states.

-• It’s a little complicated, but what it boils down to is this: in 2022, for each dollar they collected from policyholders, commercial auto carriers paid out $1.14.
+- In 2022, for each dollar they collected from policyholders, commercial auto carriers paid out $1.16.

-• Long story short – in Louisiana insurance companies are paying out more in Louisiana claims than they are collecting from policyholders.
-They are NOT making a profit in our state.
+- Long story short – in Louisiana insurance companies are paying out more in claims than they are collecting from policyholders.
+They are losing money in our state!

 Part of the cause for our high insurance rates is our geography: the damage caused by hurricanes makes Homeowners insurance more expensive in coastal states.